melezhik/cv/README.md

 MyOffice.
 System Architect

-Design and implement internal development platform working closely with a group of golang developers.
+Design and implementation of internal development platform, working closely with a group of golang developers.
 System design, implementation review, prototyping.
 Golang, RabbitMQ.
-Developing service discovery system built on top of ETCD, Mailion production deployment automation.
+Developing service discovery system built on top of ETCD.

+Working together with devops team on complex Mailion product deployment system, drastically improving operation experience and maintenance costs

 **Mar-2018 - May 2023**